BDC Hamburger Icon

 A 501(c) organization is one of 29 different kinds of nonprofit organizations exempt from taxation.
 Under the law, such organizations are “organized for the exclusive purpose of holding title to property, collecting income therefrom, and turning over the entire amount thereof, less expenses, to an organization which itself is exempt.”

-Organizations that may fall under this regulation include any “community chest, fund or foundation, organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary or educational purposes.”
-Other organizations that would be considered a 501(c) are those that foster national or international amateur sports, and those that prevent cruelty to children or animals.
+Organizations that may fall under this regulation include any “community chest, fund, or foundation, organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary or educational purposes.”
+Other organizations that can be considered a 501(c) are those that foster national or international amateur sports and those that prevent cruelty to children or animals.

 According to federal regulations, none of the earnings from these organizations can go to a single person, nor should the collected funds be used for political and legislative lobbying activities.